 The New Year has arrived at Northern Michigan University and with it, issue No. 4 of the Wildcat Wire newsletter.
-Northern students will return shortly to campus after their semester break, recharged and ready to get back to class.
+Northern students have returned from break and are jumping into this semester's classes.
 We hope your break was restful, and that you too have returned to school motivated for a strong finish to your senior year (or your last semester).
 Before your new semester gets too hectic, take a minute to read this newsletter.
 As an admitted student this is your chance to find out about things going on, both in and around campus.
-We also offer some timely tips to follow so you can be ready to join us in the Fall 2013.
+We also offer some timely tips to follow so you can be ready to join us in the Fall 2014.

 First, a little history: This newsletter is sent only to those students who have been admitted to Northern.
 If you were recently admitted and this is your first exposure to the Wire, please visit www.nmu.edu/wildcatwire to review previous issues.

 MUSH, MUSH!
 Where can you see the largest dogsled race in the lower 48 states?
-Well, the UP 200 Sled Dog Race happens right here in Marquette with the help of roughly 500 NMU and community volunteers.
-Now, seeing as we are the Wildcats, we don’t normally welcome large groups of dogs to our community (especially Huskies), but this is a little different.
-The start of this year’s race is on Friday, Feb.
-15, and includes a weekend's worth of activities.
+Well, the UP 200 sled dog race happens right here in Marquette with the help of roughly 500 NMU and community volunteers.
+Now, seeing as we are the Wildcats, we don’t normally welcome large groups of dogs to our community (especially Huskies, our Michigan Technical rivals), but this is a little different.
+The start of this year’s race is Friday, Feb.
+14, and is followed by a weekend's worth of activities.
 What a great time to come up for a campus visit.
-Visit campus Friday, have a nice dinner in town, and then help send off the dogs with the thousands of fans that line the starting chute.
+Visit campus Friday, have a nice dinner in town and then help send off the dogs with the thousands of fans that line the starting chute.
 On Saturday, tour the Marquette area and maybe get in a few runs at the ski hill (students who visit campus get a “ski free” pass!).
 Sunday morning, cheer those dogsled teams to the finish line at Mattson Lower Harbor Park on the lakeshore.
 To schedule your campus visit, go to www.nmu.edu/visit.
 For more info on the sled dog race, go to the UP 200 website.

-Speaking of campus visits: Northern Michigan University is hosting its biannual Wildcat Weekend on March 23.
+Speaking of campus visits: Northern Michigan University is hosting its biannual Wildcat Weekend on Saturday, March 22.
 This open house allows you experience NMU with other prospective Wildcats.
-You’ll have an opportunity to tour campus, meet with faculty and staff, hear from current students as a part of our panel, and participate in a session to get a feel for academic life on our campus.
+You’ll have an opportunity to tour campus, meet with faculty and staff, hear from current students as a part of our panel and participate in a session to get a feel for academic life on our campus.
 Go to www.nmu.edu/weekend for complete details and to register.
-Registration closes at 5 p.m., Monday, March 11.
+Registration closes at noon, Tuesday, March 18.